vuejs/vuefire/docs/guide/options-api-realtime-data.md

 # Options API Realtime Data

 ::: tip
-This pages assumes you have read the [Realtime Data](./realtime-data.md) page and will only cover the syntax differences between the Options API and the Composition API.
+This pages assumes you have read the [Realtime Data](./realtime-data.md) page and only covers the syntax differences between the Options API and the Composition API.
 :::

 There are two ways of using Realtime Data with VueFire: